philjones88/routr-website/docs/development/components/location.md

 ## Quick Test with gRPCurl

-One easy way to interact with the Location Service for testing and development purposes is to use [gRPCurl](https://github.com/fullstorydev/grpcurl).
+One easy way to interact with the Location Service for testing and development is to use [gRPCurl](https://github.com/fullstorydev/grpcurl).
 The following example shows how to send a request to the Location Service using gRPCurl:

 ```bash
 grpcurl -plaintext \